Kitware/ParaView/Documentation/release/dev/spacemouse-plugin.md

 can be used to change the style of interaction from object-centered to camera-centered (flying).

-Only works on Windows currently.
-A linux SDK is not available, but an equivalent Mac implementation is planned.
+Works on Windows and Mac.
+A linux SDK is not available.